St Augustine's Catholic Primary School

 - Boarding: No

 - Effectiveness of leadership and management Good 2

 - 2 Full inspection 14th June 2016

 Short inspection reports only give an overall grade; you have to read the report itself to gauge whether the detailed grading from the earlier full inspection still stands.

-- Previous Ofsted grade: Requires improvement on 16th July 2013
+- Previous Ofsted grade: Inadequate on 30th April 2014

 - Ofsted report: View the Ofsted report